 Bouncing back from a setback isn’t always easy.
 But with the points above in mind, you can become more resilient and better prepared to give every business opportunity your best effort.

-Remember: realising you’re only human is actually productive.
+Remember: realizing you’re only human is actually productive.
 It means you’re capable of learning, adapting, and moving forward after any disappointment or setback.